arctern-io/arctern-docs/doc-en/source/feature_description/spatiotemporal_analysis/aggregation.md

 # Aggregation

-Spatial data processing has extensive demands for aggregation operations.
-Currently, Arctern only supports two aggregation methods: [`unary_union`](../../api_reference/standalone_api/api/arctern.GeoSeries.unary_union.html) and [`envelope_aggr`](../../api_reference/standalone_api/api/arctern.GeoSeries.envelope_aggr.html).
-The description of these methods are as follows:
+Spatial data processing has extensive demands for aggregate functions.
+Currently, Arctern only supports two aggregate methods: [`unary_union`](../../api_reference/standalone_api/api/arctern.GeoSeries.unary_union.html) and [`envelope_aggr`](../../api_reference/standalone_api/api/arctern.GeoSeries.envelope_aggr.html).
+The descriptions of these methods are as follows:

 - **unary_union:** Returns a geometry that represents the union of a set of geometries.
- - **envelope_aggr:** Calculate the minimum rectangular bounding box that contains a set of geometries, and the sides of the rectangle are parallel to the coordinate axis.
+- **envelope_aggr:** Calculate the minimum rectangular bounding box that contains a set of geometries, and the sides of the rectangle are parallel to the coordinate axes.

-This article describes how to use the aggregation methods of Arctern GeoSeries.
+This article describes how to use the aggregate methods of Arctern GeoSeries.

 ## Generating test data